-Acute Myeloid Leukemia (AML) – Diagnosis, Treatment, Cost, and Recovery
+Acute Myeloid Leukemia (AML) Treatment

 Acute myeloid leukemia (AML), also called acute myelogenous leukemia, is a type of blood cancer that develops rapidly in the bone marrow and reduces the formation of white blood cells, red blood cells, and platelets.
 It mostly affects myeloid cells, which are responsible for the production of blood cells.